 Trade-in and retail are two values that car dealers apply to used vehicles.
 A car buyer can find these values on a number of vehicle valuation websites.
-The actual trade-in and retail values vary depending on the website, so the best way to arrive at realistic values is by averaging the prices together from multiple websites.
+The actual retail and trade-in value of cars vary depending on the website, so the best way to arrive at realistic values is by averaging the prices together from multiple websites.
 A car buyer can save money by using these valuations during negotiations at the dealership.

-Trade-in value is the price that a car dealer is willing to give you for your old car when you buy another model.
+Trade-in value is the price that a car dealer is willing to give you for your old car when you buy another model, explains the Washington State Department of Revenue.
 The trade-in value is lower than the retail value.
 The reason for the lower amount is the dealer may need to repair or make other modifications to the car before placing it for sale on the used car lot.

 Find the Values

 Before you accept a trade-in value for your vehicle, go online to check out what you might be able to get for it retail.
 This will almost always be more than a dealer will pay for it.
 However, you might need to pay capital gains tax on the sale of your car, explains the IRS, so factor that in.

 If your capital gains bump you into the next-higher tax bracket, that will affect your decision, as well.
 Check out your tax bracket using online tools, or talk to a tax advisor.

 To find the retail value of a car, use a search engine to find two or more car valuation websites.
 Go to the first website and follow the prompts to determine the trade-in and retail values of the car you want to buy.
 Print the information and repeat the steps on at least one other valuation website.
 Average the prices together to arrive at a final trade-in price.

 Repeat the process with the retail values.
 Use the numbers as a reference when you negotiate the purchase price for your next vehicle.
 Your goal is to pay an amount that is closer to the average trade-in value than the average retail value.
 The car salesperson you speak with at the dealership will try to get you to pay full retail to make a higher commission.